MadibaGroup/2024-Gadgets/content/docs/background/kzg.md

 What about selective opening?
 The committer (prover) knows that $y_\alpha=P(\alpha)$ for some value $\alpha$ and wants to prove it.
 To work toward computing $P(\alpha)=c_0+c_1\cdot\alpha+c_2\cdot\alpha^2+c_3\cdot\alpha^3$, the prover can create $\langle \alpha, \alpha^2, \alpha^3\rangle$ but can the prover get them into the "right spot" in the commitment: $g_0^{c_0}g_1^{c_1\cdot\alpha}g_2^{c_2\alpha^2}g_3^{c_3\alpha^3}$?
 It cannot do it with exponentiation as operations like $(g_0^{c_0}g_1^{c_1}g_2^{c_2}g_3^{c_3})^\alpha$ will distribute $\alpha$ to each term: $g_0^{c_0\cdot\alpha}g_1^{c_1\cdot\alpha}g_2^{c_2\cdot\alpha}g_3^{c_3\cdot\alpha}$.
 Even if it got them into the right spot, the prover would have to prove they used the right values.
 Finally, the prover cannot "add" the terms up: $g_0^{c_0}g_1^{c_1\cdot\alpha}g_2^{c_2\alpha^2}g_3^{c_3\alpha^3}\rightarrow g_0^{c_0+c_1\cdot\alpha+c_2\alpha^2+c_3\alpha^3}$ without knowing the discrete logarithm between $g_0, g_1, g_2, g_3$ (if it did, it would break the binding property) plus it would have to get rid of the discrete logarithm terms.
 Anyways, there are three or four roadblocks to adding selective opening to such a commitment.

 KZG takes a different approach.
 To commit to a polynomial, the idea is to commit to its evaluation at a set of points rather than committing to the coefficients.
 How many points do we need to commit to?
-Recall from above the story about Alice and Bob comparing the polynomials they received from Carol.
-We concluded that statistically it is sufficient for Alice and Bob to ensure their degree $d$ is the same and check at $1$ random point.
+Recall the story about Alice and Bob comparing the polynomials they received from Carol.
+We concluded that statistically it is sufficient for Alice and Bob to check at $1$ random point.

-The idea of KZG is to commit to the evaluation of the polynomial at one random point $\tau$ with the caveat that no one knows what this point is (it is a secret).
+The idea of KZG is to commit to the evaluation of the polynomial at one random point $\tau$ and have this commitment represent a commitment to the entire polynomial.
+The important caveat is that no one knows what $\tau$ is (it is a secret).
 How do we pull this off?
 How can the prover figure out the evaluation of their polynomial at $\tau$ without knowing what $\tau$ is?
 And finally, if they can figure out what $P(\tau)$ is, can they not just reverse engineer what $\tau$ is (for example, by committing to $y=P(\tau)=\tau$)?

-### Setup

 KZG uses a trusted setup to generate a commitment to $\tau$.
 It then uses homomorphic operations to let a prover compute a commimtent to $P(\tau)$ using the commiment to $\tau$ without learning what $\tau$ is or even what $P(\tau)$ is.
 Committing to $P(\tau)$ is considered as good as committing to the entire polynomial!
-We will see these details below.
+We will see these details next.

+### Setup

 Someone trusted chooses a random value (from $\mathbb{Z}_q$) to use as  $\tau$.
 They will also generate $d$ powers of $\tau$ which will be needed to commit to polynomials up to degree $d$.
 They will commit to each power of $\tau$ as follows.
 The output is called a structured random string (SRS) and will be available for the prover to use and the verifier to use:

 $$
-\langle g, g^\tau, g^{\tau^2}, g^{\tau^3}, \ldots, g^{\tau^d} \rangle \equiv SRS
+\langle g^{(\tau^0)}, g^{(\tau^1)}, g^{(\tau^2)}, g^{(\tau^3)}, \ldots, g^{(\tau^d)} \rangle \equiv SRS
 $$

-What if the person generating this is not trustworthy?
+What if the person generating the powers of $\tau$ is not trustworthy?
 What goes wrong?
-There are two ways the trusted party can cheat: (1) tell everyone the secret value $\tau$ (or use it for itself), and (2) generate SRS with the wrong structure (the values are not successive powers of $\tau$).
+There are two ways the trusted party can cheat: (1) tell everyone the secret value $\tau$ (or use it for itself), and (2) generate the SRS with the wrong structure (the values are not successive powers of $\tau$).
 We can address both of these issues.
 To address (1), we can let many parties generate an SRS and combine them into a single SRS.
 As long as one party deletes $\tau$ without looking at it, the entire SRS is secure.
 Many blockchain projects have done this already with thousands of contributors.
-We can also address (2) through special purpose zero knowledge proofs that demonstrate each contributor's SRS has the correct format.
-See [this article](https://a16zcrypto.com/posts/article/on-chain-trusted-setup-ceremony/) for more details on both (1) and (2).
+We can also address (2) through special purpose zero knowledge proofs that demonstrate each contributor's SRS has the correct format without revealing $\tau$.
+We will not cover these details but you can learn more from [this article (a16z crypto research)](https://a16zcrypto.com/posts/article/on-chain-trusted-setup-ceremony/).

 ### Commitment

-The prover can use the SRS to create a commitment to the polynomial evaluted at $\tau$ as follows:
+Using the coefficients of the polynomial, the prover can use the SRS to create a commitment to the polynomial evaluated at $\tau$ as follows:
 $$
 \begin{align}
 K_{P(\tau)}&=\mathsf{Commit}(P(\tau))\\